Gay, Lesbian, Same Sex Adoption (LGBTQ adoption)

-Have other LGBT families had successful adoptions through Adoptions Together?
+Have other LGBTQ families had successful adoptions through Adoptions Together?

-Does Adoptions Together provide help for raising a child in a LGBT home?
+Does Adoptions Together provide help for raising a child in a LGBTQ home?

 We offer a variety of resources, seminars, and counseling for individuals and families to help them cope with current issues and to prepare them for many common parenting issues that arise.
 Our counselors and support staff are always available to ensure that your questions are answered and to provide you with the support you need.